Easing Depression

 - Bipolar Depression (Manic Depression): Those with bipolar depression experience mood swings from the euphoric highs of mania to major depression lows.
 Symptoms can include grandiose delusions and paranoid rage.

 - Seasonal Depression (SAD): Those with SAD get depressed during certain times of the year when the sun is farthest from the Earth.
-Most people can erase their depression by taking vitamin D3 and increasing the dosage during the darker months of the year.
+Most people can erase their Depression by taking vitamin D3 and increasing the dosage during the darker months of the year.

 - Psychotic Depression: Psychosis, hallucinations, hearing voices.
 A break from reality.